 The high-field MRI systems are commonly classified as closed MRI scanners.
 These systems are very powerful.
 Higher Tesla strength also means a stronger magnetic field and thus clearer images of deep tissues.

-Nowadays, the standard for MRI imaging in a clinical setting is the 1.5T MRI.
-The machines are faster than lower strength MRIs and are ideal for abdominal and chest MRIs.
+Nowadays, the standard for MRI imaging in a clinical setting is a 1.5T MRI.
+They are faster than lower strength MRIs and are ideal for cardiac as well as general imaging.

 Their price range?

-These machines generate a magnetic field that is twice the strength of 1.5T MRIs machines and 10 to 15 times the strength of low-field or open MRI scanners.
+These machines generate a magnetic field that is twice the strength of 1.5T MRI machines and 10 – 15 times the strength of low-field and open MRI scanners.

-How Much Does an MRI Machine Cost – Additional Factors
+Additional Factors Affecting How Much an MRI Machine Cost

-As mentioned at the beginning, year of manufacture and Teslas are not the only factors influencing prices of MRI systems.
+As mentioned at the top, YOM and Teslas are not the only factors influencing prices of MRI systems.

 Gradient Strength and Slew Rate

-Gradient strength is measured in millitesla per meter (mT/m) while the slew rate is measured in mT/m in millisecond (mT/m/ms) and the stronger they are the better the image clarity will be.
+Gradient strength is measured in millitesla per meter (mT/m) while the slew rate is measured in a similar way, but in miliseconds (mT/m/ms) and the stronger they are the better the image clarity will be.

-However, it is important to think about the type of studies and applications you will perform.
-For example, neuro and cardiac applications require higher gradient strength than orthopedic or general applications, therefore, MRI with higher gradient strength and higher slew rate are more expensive, and the price reflects the capability of the MRI system.
+However, it is important to consider the type of studies and examinations you will perform.
+For example, neuro and cardiac applications require higher gradient strength than orthopedic or general applications.
+Therefore, MRIs with higher gradient strength and higher slew rates are more expensive, as the price reflects the capability of the MRI system.

 Another determinant of the price is the MRI coil type.
 The more channels the coil has, the more expensive it gets.
-The highest priced coils belong in the category 16 – 32 channel coils, the less expensive are 4 – 8 channel coils.
+The highest priced coils belong in the category 16 – 32 channel coils, while the 4 – 8 channel coils are less expensive.

 Hence, the more channels the coil has, the more you will pay for the MRI system.